timjalexander/local_signin/README.md

 5. Launch: `node server.js`
 6. Visit in your browser at: `http://localhost:8080`

+Also, use the "ejs_template.ejs" file as a baseline for new pages.

 ## The Local Authentication Tutorial from Scotch.io

 - [Getting Started and Local Authentication](http://scotch.io/tutorials/javascript/easy-node-authentication-setup-and-local)